Back to National Guide

 Hiring a Licensed Air Conditioning Technician in QLD

-Ducted air conditioning installation requires an ARC (Australian Refrigeration Council) authorisation for refrigerant handling.
-The electrical work must be done by an electrician licensed through QBCC, who must lodge an Electrical Safety Certificate with the Electrical Safety Office.
+Ducted air conditioning installation in Queensland requires an ARC (Australian Refrigeration Council) authorisation for refrigerant handling, plus a QBCC licence for mechanical services.
+The electrical work must be done by a licensed electrician who lodges an Electrical Safety Certificate with the Electrical Safety Office.

 How We Calculate